 Here are some tips on removing styles such as braids, weaves, bonding glue, hair extensions and locks or dreadlocks.
 This guide is also helpful when it comes to removing bonding glue.
 Contrary to some opinions, locks or dreadlocks can be safely removed.
 You will probably experience some hair loss and will see shedding of the hair that is no longer attached to the hair but is still in the lock.
 You probably will have to cut off some amount.
-But, with patience the proper tools, you can remove your locks.
+But, with patience and the proper tools, you can remove your locks.
 Treasured Locks Knot No More can help women and girls who are damaging their hair and losing their hair when removing braids, weaves, bonding glue, hair extensions and dreadlocks.
 Many stylists and consumers simply do not know how to properly remove these styles or what to use.
 Knot No More was originally formulated specifically for taking down of these styles

-Tips to save your time and hair when removing Braids, Weaves and Dreadlocks- this will probably require several (2-4) bottles of removal cream.
+Tips to save your time and hair when removing Braids, Weaves,and Dreadlocks- this may require several (2-4) bottles of removal cream.